Networking and You

 Of what are you most proud?
 What are the skills or experiences that enabled you to achieve these accomplishments?
 List your 'top ten' accomplishments and then describe these in enough detail so you begin to see common threads of interests and skills.
 For instance, perhaps you were selected to serve as an ambassador for your high school or university and you also volunteered to be the programs' chair for the Finance Club.
 Both of these accomplishments require excellent interpersonal skills, a flair for organization and good public speaking ability.

 What interests you professionally and personally?

 What courses, work experiences or activities do you enjoy?
 Conversely, what do you dislike doing?
-If you find it hard to answer these questions, consider taking a career interest test.
-Your career development office will be able to provide you with information about taking an interest test.
+If you find it hard to answer these questions, consider taking a career interest inventory.
+Your career development office will be able to provide you with information about taking an interest inventory.